Anluan Irish Terriers

 In my experience dogs are equally happy in both home and kennel environments.
 I have house dogs but they go into the kennels during the day if I am not around.
 Having dogs in kennels does not show or indicate a lack of love for your dogs, on the contrary it provides greater protection and care.
 Making it a happy environment is up to the owner who should provide adequate care and entertainment, just as they should for house dogs.

-Personally I think that some of the negative comments made come from breeders who are not in a position to afford or to set up kennels, therefore they appeal to a puppy market by tugging at the emotional heart strings of the would be buyer.
 When deciding on who to buy your puppy from it is important to feel comfortable about the care and love given to the stock owned by the breeder.
 Dogs can be ignored both in the house and in the kennel, generally I have observed that good breeders attend to their dogs needs much more quickly than the average dog owner.
 If you have any doubts then shop around until you feel happy.

 Contact Details